Come On Home (album)

 Come On Home is the thirteenth studio album by American musician Boz Scaggs released in 1997.

 Reception

 In their retrospective review, Allmusic called Come On Home "a genuine musical treasure."

+JazzTimes reviewer Bill Milkowski wrote, "One white, former rocker who doesn’t need to apologize for his singing is Boz Scaggs.
+On Come On Home Boz croons with grace, soul and all-knowing cool on a collection of gospel, r&b and blues-flavored numbers".